 Second, campus buildings are overwhelmingly named in honor of white men donors and former university presidents.
 Worse, some of these men are known for their active resistance to equality.

 Ryland Hall is named after UR’s first president, Robert Ryland – a slave owner.
-The Heilman Dining Center is named in honor of E. Bruce Heilman, a former UR president who described Title IX legislation to end sexism in higher education as a form of “.”
-The Modlin Center for the Arts was named in honor of former university president George Modlin, who begrudgingly complied with federal mandates to desegregate, describing them as “interference” by the state Office for Civil Rights .
-And then there’s the statue of E. Claiborne Robins, whose company developed (the Dalkon Shield) that killed dozens of women and sterilized thousands more – a fact never mentioned on campus tours.
+The Heilman Dining Center is named in honor of E. Bruce Heilman, a former UR president who described Title IX legislation to end sexism in higher education as a form of “government intrusion.”
+The Modlin Center for the Arts was named in honor of former university president George Modlin, who begrudgingly complied with federal mandates to desegregate, describing them as “interference” by the state Office for Civil Rights in a letter to the governor.
+And then there’s the statue of E. Claiborne Robins, whose company developed an intrauterine device (the Dalkon Shield) that killed dozens of women and sterilized thousands more – a fact never mentioned on campus tours.